Thank you for your interest in the Hurricane Watch Net

 with on-air activity, our members often find themselves limited to chat room only engagement for hours at a time, to help with the flow of information into and out of Miami.

 Our primary net operations occur on 14.325.00 MHz, beginning when a hurricane is within 300 miles of forecast landfall.
+Since hurricanes can, and do, make landfall at night, our net moves it operations to 7.268 MHz when propagation on the twenty meter band fades away.
 Depending on the location and path of the particular

 clock, at times for days on end.

 We have purposely painted this picture as a worst-case scenario so that no one can get the idea this is an easy role to fill.
 The nature of the beast dictates that we cannot assign net